AllenCellModeling/cookiecutter-pypackage/README.md

 * Releases your Python Package to PyPI when you push to `stable` using GitHub Actions
 * Automatically builds documentation using Sphinx on every push to master and deploys to GitHub Pages
 * Includes example code samples for objects, tests, and bin scripts

+## Examples
+* For an example of a repo that is built from this template, go to the [test-build branch](https://github.com/AllenCellModeling/cookiecutter-pypackage/tree/test-build).
+* For an example of the documentation that is auto-generated from this template, go to the [GitHub Pages for this repo](https://AllenCellModeling.github.io/cookiecutter-pypackage).
+* For an example of the action that runs on every push or pull request when using this template, go to the [GitHub Actions for this repo](https://github.com/AllenCellModeling/cookiecutter-pypackage/actions/?workflow=Example+Tests).

 ## The Four Commands You Need To Know
 1. `pip install -e .[dev]`